 Second, make a list of things that would be nice to do or see if you’re able to fit them in.

 Maybe you’re really excited about the waterfalls, but you’re not sure how many hikes you’ll have time for.
 Put those waterfalls on this list.

 Maybe you think you want to go horseback riding or river rafting, but you haven’t decided if it’s worth the time in your schedule.
 Put those activities in this list.

 Third, use the lists you made to group the activities together by region.

-Take a look at the Zion map and organize the things you want to do based on where they are located within the park.
+Take a look at the Glacier map and organize the things you want to do based on where they are located within the park.

-For example, a few of the main regions in Zion are Zion Canyon and the East Side.
-Referring to this list of things you can’t miss, I’d lump Angels Landing, the Narrows, and the Emerald Pools into the Zion Canyon area.
-The East Side Area would include Checkerboard Mesa and the Canyon Overlook…..and so on.
+For example, a few of the main regions in Glacier are West Glacier, Saint Mary, and Many Glacier.
+Referring to my list of things you can’t miss, I’d lump Lake McDonald, Avalanche Lake, and Trail of the Cedars under the West Glacier Area.
+The Many Glacier Area would include Fishercap Lake and the Boat Tour…..and so on.

-It actually is possible to have a disastrous time in Zion, which is why this step is so important to complete.
-Zion is definitely not a place you just want to show up to without a good plan.
+It actually is possible to have a disastrous time in Glacier, which is why this step is so important to complete.
+Glacier is definitely not a place you just want to show up to without a good plan.

 Don’t forget that I’ve already created a spectacular plan for you if you need some help completing this step.